 A WordPress post is what makes up the blog aspect of your website. they are sorted in chronological order (from the latest to the oldest) on your website.
 Therefore, if a post is new, it will stay on top and if a post is older, it goes below your other posts.
 Pinned posts always appear before others.
 Whenever you add a post, it automatically gets added to the archive, categories, and recent posts.
 Posts are also visible through your website’s RSS feed.

 If you want to publish your posts on a page other than the home page, you must use the Front Page function.
 All WordPress posts are by default published in the blog.
-If you intend to create a weblog, it’s best to publish most of your content as post, rather than creating a page every time.
+The key point in WordPress post vs page is that it’s best to publish most of your content as post, rather than creating a page every time.

 Older posts are archived based on the time they were posted (month and year).
 You need to look deeper to find a certain archived post.
 For each post, it’s best to label a tag and put them in a specific category. this will make it easier for users to find the posts they are looking for.